Carol Yu: Early life and education

-Career
+Media career

 Carol began her media career at Phoenix TV as a reporter and news presenter.
 Later, upon deciding to rejoin Phoenix TV after obtaining a master's degree at Harvard Kennedy School, she was tasked with launching the new radio business for the group.
-Being head of the radio station at 28, she was the youngest head of any major media channel in Hong Kong, and was responsible for the launching and running of a new radio business in Hong Kong, as well as leading the efforts in expanding Phoenix’s multinational network in Mainland China and abroad.
+Being head of the radio station at 28, she was the youngest head of any major media channel in Hong Kong.
+She was responsible for the launching and running of a new radio business in Hong Kong, as well as leading the efforts in expanding Phoenix’s multinational network in Mainland China and abroad.
 Carol has interviewed many top politicians, businessmen, media personalities, academics, artists, athletes, etc., and remains active as a columnist in several leading publications in China.

-Prior to joining Phoenix TV, Carol was a member of the Investment Banking Division team of Morgan Stanley Dean Witter Asia in Hong Kong.
-Carol has also worked at the World Bank office in Beijing and the United Nations Development Programme in New York.
+In April 2017, Phoenix TV launched a weekly television interview show, "Visionaries," with Carol Yu serving as the Assistant Chief Editor, Producer and Host.
+The show focuses on the future of technology, health, education and society to help people understand change and prepare for change.
+“Visionaries” has won Gold Award of “Best Business & Finance Profile Interview” of HSMC Business Journalism Awards for 3 years, and Top 5 of the Hurun China Most Influential Business TV Program in 2020.
+She was selected as Young Global Leaders by the World Economic Forum and Ten Outstanding New Hong Kong Young Persons.

-Visionaries
+Innovation Education

-"Visionaries" premieres prime time every Sunday evening at 9:40pm on Phoenix Chinese Channel, and it is also broadcast on Phoenix Infonews Channel, and made simultaneously available online and on the mobile app at Phoenix New Media (iFeng.com).
+In 2021, Carol Yu turned her focus towards innovation and entrepreneurship education by taking on the role of Associate Dean at the Shenzhen InnoX Academy.
+The Academy was founded with Professor Li Zexiang.
+After two years, InnoX has produced more than 200 full-time entrepreneurs, with a total of around 40 projects.

-"Visionaries" targets to interview global business leaders.
-It will not only showcase the guests' insights on current issues and future trends, but will also aim to exhibit positive values and beliefs as a way to inspire viewers to work hard to achieve their dreams, work ethically and to give back to the society, continue learning and live a meaningful life.
-The show will carefully select guests that are respected, not only for their business abilities, but also for their commitment to improving the world we share.
+Moreover, Yu's passion for education is also reflected in her literary contribution.
+In 2020, she published her first book, where she shares her insights into educational innovation, drawing from her interactions with leaders in the field.
+Through her narrative, Yu provides a window into her personal experiences, the influence of her upbringing, and her approach to parenting in today's dynamic world.

-Personal
+Personal life

-Carol is fully trilingual, and has conducted interviews in English, Mandarin Chinese and Cantonese Chinese.
+Carol Yu is an experienced tri-lingual speaker, and has conducted interviews in English, Mandarin Chinese and Cantonese Chinese.
 She is also a regular columnist at Southern Metropolis Daily (南方都市報) (a Chinese newspaper with the largest circulation in mainland China) and Caixin Media (财新) (the most respected finance media in mainland China), and Ta Kung Pao (大公报) (the oldest active Chinese newspaper in Hong Kong).
-Her heart is in giving back to society and spreading good values.